airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 When a function is done executing, it does three things:

-1. It stores its return value in EAX-INDEXED.
+1. It stores its return value in _%eax_.

 2. It resets the stack to what it was when it was called (it gets rid of the current stack framestack frame and puts the stack frame of